„..a real artist, who I look forward to hearing again”

 Marcin Koziak studied with two great teachers : Professor Stefan Wojtas in Academy of Music in Krakow (Poland) and Professor Tamas Ungar in Texas Christian University in Fort Worth (USA).
 He took part in many masterclasses and received many precious musical advices from such famous artists and teachers as Yoheved Kaplinsky, Sergei Babayan, Jacques Rouvier, Andrzej Jasinski, Kaja Danczowska, Katarzyna Popowa-Zydron, Neal Larrabee and Daejin Kim.

-Since 2016 he works as a teacher in Karlowicz School of Music in Krakow, Poland.
+Since 2016 he works as a teacher in Karlowicz School of Music in Krakow, Poland, his pupils are laureates of many national and international piano and chamber music competitions.

-He lives in Krakow, Poland with his wife Aleksandra and son Jan.
+He lives in Bochnia, Poland with his wife Aleksandra and their three children : son Jan, daughter Marianna and son Dominik.